pulp-platform/pulp-trainlib/README.md

 The `configs/` folder is located inside the path to your pulp-sdk directory.

 When generating a DNN for PULP with the TrainLib Deployer, make sure to launch the python task from a terminal in which you did not source the `pulp_open.sh`.

+# Testing and verification

+To add new functionalities, users can follow the naming convention of PULP-TrainLib and provide [primitives](lib/) and a related test inside the `tests/` folder.
+For integrating the new features, we recommend to extend the [continuous integration test suite](assets/CI_test_suite/test_suite.py) to functionally verify the primitives before the integration.